This post may contain affiliate links. Please read our disclosure policy.

 Okay, I know; the internet is full of garlic noodles.
 But believe me, this one is different.
 It has a couple of unusual ingredients.
 Not usual like I’m sending you on a wild goose chase for a hard-to-find ingredient you’ve never heard of.
 Unusual in the sense that you don’t typically see it paired often with oyster sauce and fish sauce.
 But you know what; I’ll never make garlic noodles without them now.
 Not that I needed any more reassurances, but when I walk into the kitchen to find hubby licking the tongs clean as he goes slightly wide-eyed from being caught in the act, I’m pretty sure I’ve made the garlickiest garlic noodles around town.

 And after having some of the best garlic noodles on Maui, in San Francisco, and pretty much anywhere else I can find them on the menu, I’m proud to say this is one crazy good batch of garlic noodles.
 And what makes these even better?
 They take in the ballpark of 15 minutes to make and use mostly pantry and refrigerator staple ingredients.
+So it’s great as a side dish and even better as a main course.
 You can use ramen noodles, spaghetti, or chuka soba noodles like I’m using.
 Top with sauteed shrimp, crab, lobster, and crispy tofu with a squeeze of sriracha if you please.

 The ingredient list on my quick garlic noodles is short.
 Ten simple ingredients.